databricks/spark-training/ampcamp/processing-live-data-streams-with-spark-streaming.md

    </div>

    The `flatMap` operation applies a one-to-many operation to each record in a DStream and then flattens the records to create a new DStream.
-   In this case, each status string is split by space to produce a DStream whose each record is a word.
+   In this case, each status string is split by space to produce a DStream where each record is a word.
    Then we apply the `filter` function to retain only the hashtags.
 The resulting `hashtags` DStream is a stream of RDDs having only the hashtags.
    If you want to see the result, add `hashtags.print()` and try running the program.
-   You should see something like this (assuming no other DStream has `print` on it).
+   You should see something like this (assuming no other DStream has `print` on it):

    <pre class="nocode">
    -------------------------------------------